Haaroon/haaroon.github.io/index.md

 * 2015
   * Peer Assisted Student Support, Computer Science, Queen Mary University of London

+Majority of my supervisions are with my colleagues [George Kappos](https://georgekap.github.io/) and [Sarah Meiklejohn](https://smeiklej.com/).

 # Events
 <p> A list of some of the events I've been to in reverse chronological order.  </p>